 This weekend is Smith’s first in a Ray, having won last year’s BRSCC Northern FF1600 championship.

-The former British F4 driver started his title-winning campaign last year in a Firman before switching to has also raced an Oldfield-prepared Van Diemen, which he now drives in the National championship this year.
+The former British F4 driver started his title-winning campaign last year in a Firman before switching to an Oldfield-prepared Van Diemen, which he drives in the National championship this year.

 Despite his inexperience in the new chassis, Smith is confident of securing a positive result in Sunday’s two remaining races.